MichGit28/MichGit28/README.md

 - 👋 Hi, I’m @MichGit28, I'm 28 years old.
 - 👀 I’m interested in programming languages like Python, Java, Swift, and C#.
-- 🌱 I’m currently studying for a bachelor's degree in information systems.
+- 🌱 I’m currently studying for a Bs.c in Information Systems/Computer science

 <!---
 MichGit28/MichGit28 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.